 Since Vicodin and other opioids are addictive, many people who start using them according to their doctor’s orders end up dependent on them.
 The risk of addiction is increased if you already have a substance use disorder with another addictive substance.
-It’s common for people who have become addicted to one type of opioid to use other types of prescription opioid pain relievers and even heroin, which is also in the same class of drugs.
+It’s common for people who have become addicted to one type of opioid to use other prescription opioid pain relievers and even heroin, which is also in the same class of drugs.

-If you think you may have developed a Vicodin addiction, professionals can assess your situation and recommend appropriate treatment.
+If you think you may have developed a Vicodin addiction, professionals can assess your situation and recommend the appropriate treatment.
 A treatment program can teach you how to recover from the addiction.
 As well as provide support and tools that make the process safer and easier.

 Abusing and misusing Vicodin have the potential to be dangerous and even fatal.
-These behaviors can cause overdose.
+These behaviors can cause an overdose.
 Mixing Vicodin with other substances can increase the chance of overdose.
-As well as enhance negative side effects of either or both substances.
+As well as enhance the negative side effects of either or both substances.
 Combining substances with other central nervous system depressants such as alcohol or benzodiazepines is especially dangerous.
 Also, this drug is able to cause respiratory depression, which can be fatal.

 Some other potential side effects of Vicodin use and abuse include liver damage, constipation, nausea and muscle pain.
 It can also cause mental health concerns such as depression and anxiety.
 Additionally, it can reduce your heart and breathing rates.

 Vicodin use can also lead to addiction.
 You might be addicted if you cannot stop using the drug without experiencing withdrawal symptoms or you struggle to quit using the drug and end up using it more or for longer than you meant to.
-Other signs of addiction include that your life becomes focused around the drug and that its use causes problems in your life, such as difficulty in relationships and at work, yet you still don’t stop using it.
+Other signs of addiction include that your life becomes focused on the drug and that its use causes problems in your life, such as difficulty in relationships and at work, yet you still don’t stop using it.

 Other symptoms you could experience with Vicodin use can present themselves when you stop using the drug, especially when it’s sudden.
-These are withdrawal symptoms that occur because the brain and body have become accustomed to receiving continuous amounts of an addictive substance like Vicodin.
+These withdrawal symptoms occur because the brain and body have become accustomed to receiving continuous amounts of an addictive substance like Vicodin.